 9. Military Museum At Annandale: Walk Through The History

 If arms and ammunition excite you, then you must visit the Army museum located in Annandale.
-The museum exhibits various guns, uniforms, and the document of India – Pakistan war of 1971.
+The museum exhibits various guns, uniforms, and the document of India – Pakistan war of 1971 which will make you feel patriotic all of a sudden.

 Don’t miss: The mini-golf course and helipad near the museum